kasyanovmafioznik/kasyanovmafioznik/README.md

 ###

-<p align="left">I am a third-year student at BSUIR.
-Now I am developing in mobile development on Flutter and Android SDK.
-I have strong skills in communicating and teamwork.
-I'm trying to improve my knowledge every day in mobile sphere!<br><br>- 🔭 I’m currently working on different Flutter projects.<br>- 📚 Everyday learning something new and improving my hard skills</p>
+<p align="left">I’m an experienced Flutter Developer with deep expertise in Flutter and Dart, specializing in creating high-performance, cross-platform mobile applications.
+I excel at managing state and UI complexities to ensure smooth app performance.
+I have strong experience integrating RESTful APIs and working with both SQL and NoSQL databases to build scalable and reliable solutions.
+My knowledge of DevOps tools, including CI/CD and containerization, enables me to optimize the development and delivery processes.<br><br>- 🔭 I’m currently working on different Flutter projects.<br>- 📚 Everyday learning something new and improving my hard skills</p>

 <h3 align="left">🛠 Technology Stack:</h3>